Before the Tower of Babel, Everyone Spoke Just One Language

 The end result: From the beginning of time, mankind always spoke in a single language until they attempted to unite in an unholy alliance to undermine heavenly authority.
 Then God got fed up and, to subvert their power grab, He divided their language into many different ones, thereby scattering their efforts to the wind.
 The End, right?

 Still, I can sense an argument from many people.
 You may be asking: “But won’t I be rejecting The Bible if I no longer believe this story the way it’s been told all these years?”

-Fortunately, the answer is: “No, you won’t be rejecting The Bible if you allow it to fill in the missing pieces on its own.”
+Fortunately, the answer is: “No, you won’t be rejecting The Bible if you simply allow it to fill in the missing pieces of the puzzle on its own.”

 Never mind about human traditions that have only managed to provide us with an incomplete picture of this story, because as it turns out,The Bible really does have more to say on this subject than we’ve been led to believe.
 What’s more, it’s imperative that we come to a fuller understanding of what it says about this subject because so many people’s faith are depending on a genuine awareness of what the Scriptures really say, and not merely a half-baked version of them.

 I mean, if The Bible supposedly reports on important events in humanity’s history, then shouldn’t it be allowed to speak for itself?
 In the end, it’ll prove its own ability to validate itself.
 If not, then the skeptics and naysayers will forever think themselves capable of toppling the truth of Scripture.
 Therefore, it’s always our job as truth seekers to dig to the bottom of every mystery, no matter how much it may rattle our own cherished traditions.

 And to think: The antidote for this kind of disinformation is simply a willingness to read The Bible for oneself.
 Stranger still, we only have to read the chapter immediately preceding the eleventh chapter of Genesis.
 Let’s see for ourselves.